-Different materials are used to make kayaks.
-The material used will vary depending on the cost, design and intended use of the fishing kayak.
+Different materials are used to manufacture kayaks.
+The materials used will vary depending on the cost, design and intended use of the fishing kayak.

 What size of kayak do I get; wide and short or long and narrow?
 Remember one rule when comparing among different kayak lengths.
 The longer and narrower the kayak is, the faster and less stable it becomes.
 This means that a short and wide kayak is slower but more stable, making it ideal for beginners and for use on rivers.

 On the other hand, long and narrow gets you speed but you have to be a master at controlling such a kayak.
-A long and narrow kayak is ideal for open water fishing.
+A long and narrow model is ideal for open water fishing.